bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 40°
-- Windy and Mostly Cloudy
+- Breezy and Mostly Cloudy
-- 43% humidity
+- 49% humidity
-- 20 mph wind
+- 17 mph wind
 - 85% cloud cover
 - 31 AQI 🟩
 - 0.83 inches of snow and 0.04 inches of rain expected in the next 48 hours